«Purchase & Licence»

 Should I uninstall the trial version before installing the full version?

 It is not necessary to uninstall it.
 If you are using the trial version in your projects, it might be a good idea to keep it for a while, side by side with the full version, for transition purposes.
 Before uninstalling, you should first create a backup of your customized presets and archived midi files.

 Yes.
 Pianoteq 7 is compatible with Logic Pro 10.4 and later.
 Older versions of Pianoteq can be loaded in older versions of Logic.

 How do I start up Pianoteq?

 Load the standalone player by clicking on the Pianoteq shortcut on your computer desktop.
 The VST or Audio Units plugin can be loaded by a VST or Audio Units host.
 If you have not activated yet, you will see an activation window.
-Enter the serial number there and click on the "Quick activation" button, if your computer is connected to the internet, to activate your licence (read the Purchase and licence
+Enter the serial number there and click on the "Quick activation" button, if your computer is connected to the internet, to activate your licence (read the Purchase & Licence

-section further below if you need assistance).
+section if you need assistance).

 Which parameter sliders should I adjust to begin with?